Mesenbet-Fentie/alx-zero_day/0x03-git/README.md

-The first update i made
+The first update i made, and be carfull,
 This readme is scored